Celebrating Ten Years of JBH with Ten Stand-out digital PR campaigns

-Collection of open datasets contributed by data scientists involved in machine learning projects.
+A collection of open datasets contributed by data scientists involved in machine learning projects.

 More than one petabyte of data from particle physics experiments carried out by CERN.

-Information on nearly four million historical specimens in the London museum’s collection, as well as scientific sound recordings of the natural world.
+Information on nearly four million historical specimens in the London museum’s collection — as well as scientific sound recordings of the natural world.

-Freely available datasets covering everything from agriculture to weather.
+Freely available datasets — covering everything from agriculture to weather.

-Public datasets covering planets and stars gathered by NASA’s space exploration missions.
+Public datasets covering planets and stars — gathered by NASA’s space exploration missions.

 Pollution and air quality data from across London.

-Quick access to many of NCEI’s climate and weather datasets, products and various resources.
+Quick access to many of NCEI’s climate and weather datasets, products, and various resources.

 There are 5,996,996 reviews, 188,593 businesses, 280,991 pictures and 10 metropolitan areas included in Yelp Open Datasets.

-Directory covering business software and reviews.
+A directory covering business software and reviews.

-In-depth data source for job market and career opportunities.
+An in-depth data source for job market and career opportunities.

-Directory where you can research companies, compare salaries and read employee reviews.
+A vast directory where you can research companies, compare salaries and read employee reviews.